-Classes offered in the spring 2016 semester that fulfill requirements in each category are listed in these graduation requirements (XLS).
+Classes offered that fulfill requirements in each category are listed in these graduation requirements (XLS), updated daily.

 Courses that develop skills for creating and analyzing the complexities of language, form, and aesthetics through which speakers and writers represent the world or express their ideas about it.
 These courses explore written and oral forms of expression that invite creative interpretation.